IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 Research has shown that some men would be receptive to support from primary health care.

-> The primary healthcare setting was regarded as a suitable and safe place to talk about violence by some, suggesting an overlap with the theme of confidentiality.
+> The primary healthcare setting was regarded as a suitable and safe place to talk about violence by some, suggesting an overlap with the theme of confidentiality.[^38]

-> — Help-seeking by male victims of domestic violence and abuse (DVA): a systematic review and qualitative evidence synthesis[^38]

 ## Government websites